Skip to main content ] Facebook Twitter Member area

 2. Utilise assistive devices

-There are a lot of different assistive devices and products available on the market that can help with those basic everyday tasks and allow you to live life to the fullest.
+There are a lot of different assistive devices and products available on the market that can help with those everyday tasks and allow you to live life to the fullest.

-Non-slip mats can be really beneficial in the home to prevent falls and multipurpose grip tools can assist with basic daily tasks like brushing your teeth or shaving.
+Non-slip mats can be beneficial in the home to prevent falls and multipurpose grip tools can assist with basic daily tasks like brushing your teeth or shaving.

-In the kitchen consider replacing household appliances with smaller sized or adapted items so they are easier to manage.
+In the kitchen, consider replacing household appliances with smaller-sized or adapted items so they are easier to manage.
 An example is the Uccello Kettle, a special tipping kettle that is effortless to use for a person with hand mobility issues, shakiness or muscle weakness, or if you need to open tight jars, the Uccello Grip Mat can assist you in opening jars with ease.

 To find more assistive products that may suit your personal daily living needs, visit the DPS Shop website.